-Test No. Test Description Test Details Applicable To: Synchronous rotating machines only as nominated by the Network Service Provider .
-Changes Applied: (a) 2.5 % step increase in real power demand signal (c) equivalent of 0.05 Hz subtracted from the governor speed ref. reference see notes below Test Conditions: Equipment output at 50-85% of rated real power Others as agreed with the Network Service Provider Pass Criteria: System remains stable and returns to voltage and frequency standard in Horizon Power Technical Rules Section 2 and relevant contract and technical specifications.
-Correct functioning of frequency and voltage controllers for stop changes in accordance with Sections 3.3.4.4 and 3.3.4.5.
-Test Location: Factory or site tests accepted Notes: Equipment characteristics may require the changes be varied from the nominal values given.
-Larger changes may be considered in order to more accurately, determine, equipment performance S11 Frequency Ride Purpose: To ensure the generating unit is capable of continued Through and off operation for off-nominal frequency. nominal frequency Applicable To: Provider. capability Changes Applied: Test ride through in accordance with technical rules limits tor: (a) Overfrequency (52.5 Hz/6 sec - Pilbara, or 55 Hz/5 sec - Non Interconnected Systems), and (b) Underfrequency (47.5 Hz/6 sec - Pilbara, or 45 Hz/5 sec - Non Interconnected Systems); or technical specification.
-Test Conditions: Unsynchronised unit at rated speed and no load.
-For Synchronous generating units: (a) Digital governor: use software, where practical, to put a step in the speed reference of the turbine governor to achieve the target speed, and measure the overshoot in speed (b) Use a manual control to vary speed from 50 Hz. (c) where practical, use a function generating unit to inject an analogue signal in the appropriate summing junction, to alter turbine speed.
-Pass Criteria: Sustained operation for power system disturbances, protection allows operation through power system disturbances as detailed in Chapter 2 and clause 3.3.3.2 of the Horizon Power Technical Rules Generating units have been manufactured to meet the requirements of the Pulse for riding through power system disturbances Adequate protection settings window to ride through Test Location: Factory or site tests accepted 040 Valtara Did- Notes: To ensure the generating whit is careful of continue t 512 Voltage Kide Purpose: to ensure the generating unit is capable of continued mough and off operation for on-nominal voltage.
+Test No. Test Description Changes Applied Test Conditions Pass Criteria as available operating reserve) are updated Remaining generators stay on line and Share kW and kVar in accordance with agreed Control Philosophy S9 Variable frequency injection into the AVR summing junction 0.01-100 rad/sec See notes below As determined by Network Service Provider S10 Step change to governor/load reference (a) 2.5 % step increase in real power demand signal (b) 2.5 % decrease in real power demand signal (c) equivalent of 0.05 Hz subtracted from the governor speed ref. (d) equivalent of 0.1 Hz added to governor speed reference see notes below Equipment output at 50- 85% of rated real power Others as agreed with the Network Service Provider System remains stable and returns to voltage and frequency standard in Horizon Power Technical Rules Section 2, and relevant contract and technical specifications S11 Frequency Ride Through and off nominal frequency capability Test ride through in accordance with technical rules limits for: (a) Overfrequency (52.5 Hz/6 sec - Pilbara, or 55 Hz/5 sec - Non Interconnected Systems), and (b) Underfrequency (47.5 Hz/6 sec - Pilbara, or 45 Hz/5 sec - Non Interconnected Systems); or (c) As specified in the relevant connection agreement or technical specification.
+Unsynchronised unit at rated speed and no load For Synchronous Gens: (a) Digital governor: use software, where practical, to put a step in the speed reference of the turbine governor to achieve the target speed, and measure the overshoot in speed (b) Use a manual control to vary speed from 50 Hz.
+Where practical, use a function generating unit to inject an analogue signal in the appropriate summing junction, to alter turbine speed.
+Sustained operation for power system disturbances, protection allows operation through power system disturbances as detailed in Chapter 2 and clause 3.3.3.2 of these Rules Generating units have been manufactured to meet the requirements of the Rules for riding through power system disturbances Adequate protection settings window to ride through